Covenants

 Donald Miller has a very simple and beautiful description of the hero’s journey - a hero has a problem, meets a mentor with a plan, who calls the hero to action and helps the hero avoid failure and achieve success.

-And as Saint Paul and the other scripture writers attest, his heroism starts because Abram “believed God and it was reckoned to him as righteousness.”
+As Saint Paul and the other scripture writers attest, his heroism starts because Abram “believed God and it was reckoned to him as righteousness.”
 As our hero, Abram shows us the way to live our lives, in faith.
 Trust the Lord.
 And throughout the story, we see how Abram deals with tests, enemies, and allies and shows us how heroes live in the world, how godly heroes operate.
 We see what righteousness looks like in the circumstances of our lives through Abram’s story.

 As we go on this journey with Abram, we’ll begin to notice something key for those of us living in the New and Eternal Covenant, the key that unlocks a great mystery.
 And that lock is opened by paying attention to Abram’s name.
-Abram means exalted Father.
+Abram means Exalted Father.

 Abram’s story is a pattern for how God our Father will save the world.
-Because the main tests in Abram’s life center around his son, his only begotten son, the son of the promise.
+The main tests in Abram’s life center around his son, his only begotten son, the son of the promise.
 And in that relationship, between the Father and Son, will be found the salvation of the world, the way that all the families of the earth will find blessing, which is the ultimate fulfillment of Abram’s call.

 Moreover, in the New Covenant, the one that fulfills and not abolishes, we’ll see that holy fathers are the ones who offer the beloved Son to the world.
 The holy Catholic Church has an even greater fulfillment in the New Covenant because in parishes and churches all across the earth, we have holy fathers (holy Abrams) who offer the only begotten son of our Heavenly Father on consecrated altars across the world.
-Truly, our holy fathers live by faith, like Abram, and live out that faith in wonderful ways, emulating Abram’s passion alongside God’s beloved son as our holy fathers present Abraham’s test for all the world.
+Truly, our holy fathers live by faith, like Abram, and live out that faith in wonderful ways, emulating Abram’s passion alongside God’s beloved son as our holy fathers present Abraham’s test perpetually for all the world.

 And so, with the story of Abram, we shall consider simply some of the many episodes of his life, for his life reveals the pattern of salvation to be found throughout the scriptures and across the covenants, seeing how what we experience in Jesus was foretold in Genesis.